dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 ## Stand-alone resource dictionaries

-A `ResourceDictionary` can also be created as a stand-alone XAML file that isn't backed by a code-behind file.
-To create a stand-alone `ResourceDictionary`, add a new `ResourceDictionary` file to the project with the **.NET MAUI ResourceDictionary (XAML)** item template and delete its code-behind file.
-Then, in the XAML file remove the `x:Class` attribute from the `ResourceDictionary` tag near the start of the file.
+A <xref:Microsoft.Maui.Controls.ResourceDictionary> can also be created as a stand-alone XAML file that isn't backed by a code-behind file.
+To create a stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary>, add a new <xref:Microsoft.Maui.Controls.ResourceDictionary> file to the project with the **.NET MAUI ResourceDictionary (XAML)** item template and delete its code-behind file.
+Then, in the XAML file remove the `x:Class` attribute from the <xref:Microsoft.Maui.Controls.ResourceDictionary> tag near the start of the file.
 In addition, add `<?xaml-comp compile="true" ?>` after the XML header to ensure that the XAML will be compiled.

 > [!NOTE]
-> A stand-alone `ResourceDictionary` must have a build action of **MauiXaml**.
+> A stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary> must have a build action of **MauiXaml**.

-The following XAML example shows a stand-alone `ResourceDictionary` named **MyResourceDictionary.xaml**:
+The following XAML example shows a stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary> named **MyResourceDictionary.xaml**:

 ```xaml
 <?xml version="1.0" encoding="UTF-8" ?>